Architecture & Allied Arts Library:

 - Print from your laptop: Consult the instructions for laptop printing.

-- One Bookeye scanner (digital output in pdf, jpg, png format).
+- Two Bookeye scanners (digital output in pdf, jpg, png format with different resolution options).
 Content may be emailed or saved to thumbdrive.

 - Three US Letter/A4 size flatbed scanners.
 The scanners can also scan slides.
 Ask for the adaptor at the service desk.
 Content may be emailed or saved to thumbdrive.